Can Hydroponic Growing be Classified as Organic?

 In looking at natural systems in lakes, ponds, and rivers, aquaponics takes the next step in developing self-sustaining ecosystems in hydroponics growing.
 In the mini biospheres created by aquaponic growers, fish waste provides nutrients to crops.
 In turn, both fish and plants are harvested as food sources.

 With such things as biodiversity, organic soil cultivators do their best to mimic the cycles of mother nature.
 However, can’t the same be said about aquaponics growers?
-Even more, soil growing is defined by large mono crop fields of plants that have often been transplanted from the other side of the globe.
+Even more, soil growing is defined by large mono-crop fields of plants that have often been transplanted from the other side of the globe.
 To illustrate, “organic” potatoes are grown in massive farms in the central valleys of Colorado, even though these tubers are originally found in South America.
 Is this arrangement of plant life more “natural” or “organic” than an aquaponics operation where tilapia waste feeds lettuce greens?
 In the end, these questions simply boil down to preference and taste.

 Summary: Organic Hydroponics and Soil Growing

-The hydroponics organics debate is an offshoot of a larger question facing humankind: what is our place in the natural world?
+The organic hydroponics debate is an offshoot of a larger question facing humankind: what is our place in the natural world?
 There is no easy answer to this question.
 Our ability to manipulate natural systems is a result of our capacity for rational thought.
-As such, the hydroponics organics debate is largely philosophical in nature.
+As such, organic hydroponics debate is largely philosophical in nature.
 In this debate, we are essentially assessing the place of rationality in the natural world.
 Mankind’s propensity to alter the “natural order of things” has developed these confusing global food systems, as well as mono-crop fields, hydroponics growing, and genetically modified foods.

 In reality, all commercial farms utilize technology to manipulate nature.
 Through this lens, a mono-crop field of soil-grown potatoes is no more “natural” than an aquaponics operation.
 Moving forward, and following the lead of mother nature herself, soil and hydroponics growers should be focusing on their similarities instead of differences.
 Within this exchange, biodiversity is a great starting point.
 With more educated respect for one another’s practices, perhaps these two groups can work together to solve important issues related to world hunger, natural foods, and basic nutrition.